marciof/Eon/specification/specification.md

 ## Map ##

-A map is a collection of unique keys and of values, where each unique key is associated with a single value.
+A map is an immutable collection of unique keys and of values, where each unique key is associated with a single value.

 If a given key has no associated value, it's then handled as in a set, where the key and value are one and the same.